-We discuss 8 ways to perform simple linear regression using Python code/packages.
+In this article, we discuss 8 ways to perform simple linear regression using Python code/packages.
 We gloss over their pros and cons, and show their relative computational complexity measure.

-For myriad of data scientists, linear regression is the starting point of many statistical modeling and predictive analysis projects.
+For many data scientists, linear regression is the starting point of many statistical modeling and predictive analysis projects.
 The importance of fitting (accurately and quickly) a linear model to a large data set cannot be overstated.
 As pointed out in this article, ‘LINEAR’ term in the linear regression model refers to the coefficients, and not to the degree of the features.

 Features (or independent variables) can be of any degree or even transcendental functions like exponential, logarithmic, sinusoidal.
 Thus, a large body of natural phenomena can be modeled (approximately) using these transformations and linear model even if the functional relationship between the output and features are highly nonlinear.

 On the other hand, Python is fast emerging as the de-facto programming language of choice for data scientists.
 Therefore, it is critical for a data scientist to be aware of all the various methods he/she can quickly fit a linear model to a fairly large data set and asses the relative importance of each feature in the outcome of the process.